jessicazhou86/jessicazhou86/README.md

 I am a full stack software engineer committed to building well-designed systems and engaging user interfaces.
 I thrive in collaborative environments, embrace the challenge of learning new technologies, and am motivated by impact.
 </p>
 <p align='center'>
-My previous work in healthcare and research psychology emphasized client communication and thoughtful design and makes me a stronger, more empathetic developer.
-Currently exploring how my backgrounds can intersect to contribute to modern-day technological innovations and accessibility.
+My previous work in healthcare / research psychology emphasized client communication and thoughtful design, making me a stronger, more empathetic developer.
+Currently exploring how my backgrounds can intersect to contribute to modern-day technologies, healthcare innovations, and accessibility.
 </p>

+<br></br>

 <h3 align='center'>
 My Tech Stack: